Gongura Pachadi / Pulicha Keerai Pachadi Recipe

-In my 2.5 years in Hyderabad, if there's one thing I had acquired a taste for, its Gongura (called pulicha keerai in Tamil, sorrel leaves in English).
-Its a predominant green in Andhra cuisine and frequently found its way a lot into the catered food at work.
+In my 2.5 years in Hyderabad, if there’s one thing I had acquired a taste for, it’s Gongura (called pulicha keerai in Tamil, sorrel leaves in English).
+It’s a predominantly used green vegetable in Andhra cuisine and frequently found its way a lot into the catered food at work.

 Gongura Pachadi